Sichuan Tibet Overland Adventure 14 Days / 13 Nights

 Day 10: Nagqu to Namtso Lake (96miles).

 Day 01: Arrive in Chengdu

-We are met by our representative and transferred to the hotel.
+We are met by our representative and transfer to the hotel.

 Day 03: To Daofu (Dawu)